fornacif/summit-emea-tl07/README.md

 ### :computer: ASCII Folding Filter
 In many languages we have special characters and they need to be handled properly.
-1. Navigate to *Navigation* folder and upload this image: [Montreal Airport](images/airport-montreal.jpeg)
+1. Navigate to previously created *Navigation* folder and upload this image: [Montreal Airport](images/airport-montreal.jpeg)
 2. Verify searching `Montreal` works and `Montréal` with accent doesn't
 3. Open the */oak:index/damAssetLucene/analyzers/default/filters* node in [CRXDE Lite](http://localhost:4502/crx/de/index.jsp#/oak%3Aindex/damAssetLucene/analyzers/default/filters)
 4. Add node name `ASCIIFolding` of type *nt:unstructured*